itsjan/scalable_web_apps_project_I/RUNNING.md

 Requirements for Merits:

-- [x] There are additional Playwright tests that verify that the points shown to the user change when the user solves a programming assignment.
+- [x] (4) verify that the points shown to the user change when the user solves a programming assignment.